Wannatalk/WannatalkAPI-iOS/README.md

     }
 ```
 ## Other

-### Show or hide guide button
+### To show or hide guide button
+    [WTSDKManager ShowGuideButton:YES];               // default = YES

+### To enable or disable sending audio message
+    [WTSDKManager ShouldAllowSendAudioMessage:NO];  // default = YES

+### To show or hide add participants option in new ticket page and chat item profile page
+    [WTSDKManager ShouldAllowAddParticipant:NO];    // default = YES

+### To show or hide remove participants option in chat item profile
+    [WTSDKManager ShouldAllowRemoveParticipant:NO]; // default = NO

+### To show or hide welcome message
-    [WTSDKManager ShowGuideButton:NO]; // Default Value: true
+    [WTSDKManager ShowWelcomeMessage:YES];            // default = NO

 ### To show or hide Profile Info page
-    [WTSDKManager ShowProfileInfoPage:NO]; // Default Value: true
+    [WTSDKManager ShowProfileInfoPage:NO];           // default = YES

-### To show or hide Add Participants in chat item profile
+### To create auto tickets:
+Chat ticket will create automatically when auto tickets is enabled, otherwise default ticket creation page will popup

-    [WTSDKManager ShouldAllowAddParticipant:NO]; // Default Value: true
+    [WTSDKManager EnableAutoTickets:YES];           // default = NO

-### To show or hide microphone in chat page
+### To show or hide close chat button in chat page
-    [WTSDKManager ShouldAllowSendAudioMessage:NO]; // Default Value: true
+    [WTSDKManager ShowExitButton:YES];                // default = NO

-### To show or hide welcome message
+### To show or hide participants in chat profile page
-    [WTSDKManager ShowWelcomeMessage:NO]; // Default Value: false

-### To create auto tickets: All tickets will create automatically when autotickets is true, otherwise user have to enter subject to create ticket
-    [WTSDKManager EnableAutoTickets:YES]; // Default Value: false
+    [WTSDKManager ShowChatParticipants:NO];          // default = YES

 ### To enable or disbale chat profile page
-    [WTSDKManager EnableChatProfile:NO]; // Default Value: true
+    [WTSDKManager EnableChatProfile:NO];           // default = YES

-### To show or hide close button in chat page
+### To allow modify  in chat profile page
-    [WTSDKManager ShowExitButton:YES]; // Default Value: false
+    [WTSDKManager AllowModifyChatProfile:NO];       // default = YES

-### To show or hide participants in chat profile page
+### To set Inactive chat timeout:
-    [WTSDKManager ShowChatParticipants:NO]; // Default Value: true
+Chat session will end if user is inactive for timeout interval duration.
+If timeout interval is 0, chat session will not end automatically.
+The default timout interval is 1800 seconds (30 minutes).

+    [WTSDKManager SetInactiveChatTimeoutInterval:1800];   // default = 1800 seconds (30 minutes).